rote1400/PaddleGameJS/readme.md

 # Paddle Game

 Welcome to the Paddle Game!
 This game is built using Vanilla JavaScript, CSS3, and HTML5.
-It offers a fun and interactive way to test your reflexes and hand-eye coordination.
+It offers a fun and interactive way to test your reflexes and hand-eye coordination with a ball which is becoming faster and changing background during the game.
+Play directly in your web browser.

 ![Paddle Game Screenshot](https://github.com/rote1400/PaddleGameJS/blob/main/images/GamePlay.png)